 - 1. Specify the Log Archiving Locations as follows.
 Repeat these steps for each Archive location: - a.
-Click the 4 icon. - b.
+Click the 🖶 icon. - b.
 If archiving should be enabled to this Archive, select the Enable check box. - c.
 In the Connection Method field, select the method that the Log Server uses to connect to the Archive location: - FTP connect using regular File Transfer Protocol. - FTP Passive connect using File Transfer Protocol.
-This is where there is a firewall located between the Policy Server and the remote FTP site. - Samba connect using Server Message Block (SMB) communication protocol. - SFTP connect using Secure File Transfer Protocol.
+This is where there is a firewall located between the Policy Server and the remote FTP site. - Samba connect using Server Message Block (SMB) communication protocol. - SFTP connect using Secure File Transfer Protocol. - d.

-d.
 Specify the Archive file Location, the User Name, and the Password.
 The format of these values that you specify depends on the connection method:

-Connection Method Archive Location Format, User Name and Password FTP, FTP Passive, or Archive Location format is: SFTP For FTP or FTP Passive: <server_ip_address>/dir (for example, 10.194.5.104/Sarah_FTP).</server_ip_address> • For SFTP : <server_ip_address></server_ip_address> (for example, 10.194.5.104/).
-User to connect with is the user name used when connecting to the Archive Location.
+CONNECTION METHOD ARCHIVE LOCATION FORMAT, USER NAME AND PASSWORD TP, FTP Passive, or Archive Location format is: SFTP For FTP or FTP Passive: <server_ip_address>/dir (for example, 10.194.5.104/Sarah_FTP).</server_ip_address> For SFTP: <server_ip_address> (for example, 10.194.5.104/).</server_ip_address> User to connect with is the user name used when connecting to the Archive Location.
 Password should be the password of the above user.
 Samba Archive Location must include the server IP address and directory for your selected location, in the following format: // <server_ip_address>/dir, (for example, //192.168.1.10/archive).</server_ip_address> User to connect with must include the workgroup name and the user name used when connecting to the Archive Location, in the following format: workgroup/user, for example, marketing/nicole.
-Password should be the password of the above user.